openedx/openedx-filters/docs/how-tos/using-filters.rst

 Changes in the ``openedx-filters`` library that are not compatible with your code should break this kind of test in CI and let you know you need to upgrade your code.
-The main limitation while testing filters' steps it's their arguments, as they are in-memory objects, but that can be solved in CI using Python mocks.
+The main limitation while testing filters' steps is their arguments, as they are in-memory objects, but that can be solved in CI using Python mocks.